TristanBrian/portfolio/README.md

 - Security Auditing
 - Penetration Testing

-## Acknowledgement
-Special Thanks to Power Learn Project (plp Feb 2025 cohort) for the opportunity to develop this project.
-This project is a part of the Power Learn Project's curriculum.

 ## Contact
-For inquiries, you can reach me at [lessusbrian7@gmail.com].
+For inquiries, you can reach me at [lessusbrian7@gmail.com] Open for collaborations !
+Lets create, Lets innovate, Lets build.